frank44/NativePax/README.md

 Notes:<br>
 The system stack contains pointers to the actual values in the heap.<br>
 Code must stand and end with the following labels .start & .end<br>
+Labels are lines with a single token than begins with a '.'<br>

 Commands
 <br>